the-haive/FlexVersion/README.md

-# GitSemVer
+# FlexVersion
-Calculates SemVer version based on information from the git-repo (commits, merges and tags) as well as your GitSemVer configuration.

-This library/tool uses the git repo as a source for calculating which SemVer version your project is currently at.
-It is inspired by GitVersion, but uses a different algorithm and solution to find versioning information.
-See at the bottom for reasons I did this instead of using GitVersion.
+This library/tool makes it easy to calculate very flexible version-strings (++) based on the repository commits and tags.

 ## Concepts
-A central concept is the **version-source**.
-The version-source can be a tag, a merge or a fallback value.
-Each commit (or merge-commit) after the version-source can (depending on your settings bump the major, minor, patch or pre-count of the version.

-Another central part is that this system allows for a **prerelease-count** to be automatically calculated.
-The idea is that each commit in the repo, will have an identifyable **pre-release** version, by adding a label and a pre-count as sem-ver prerelease information.
-Thus, this allows you to push pre-release packages to your nuGet feed too, without overwriting a previous package.

-The console app uses a **configuration file** for controlling the setup.
-It is very flexible and simple to use.
-You can control how each branch behaves in a simple and intuitive manner.
+* Version Source

+  The version source is the commit that identifies the repo in regards to the state it is in.
+The tag name or the merge commit message can contain identifiers that help identify this, like i.e. 1.0.0-beta.12.
+The typical (and default config) use case is that tags and merges with that message will be used as a version-source.

+* Actions

+  When a version-source has been identified, the commits are played from oldest to newest and for each message the configuration allows you to perform increments (or decrements) on any of the detected parts from the version-source.
+Or you can create new parts that are counted.
+For instance, the default config adds "CommitCount", and then increments this on each commit/merge.

+* Output

+  At the end you usually want to create various output strings.
+These can be freely setup using any text, the above parts from the version-source, various other variables and functions.

+* Very flexible configration

+  No configuration options are default, they are all provided in the flexversion.yml file.
+  The configuration system has all configuration options in separate branches, but all branches by default are setup to inherit from it.
+If you don't want to inherit then you can manipulate which parts you want to copy and not.
+  The configuration file is written in YAML, which makes it very human friendly, and also host a lot of options for reusing config sections within the config-file.

+## Console app

+The FlexVersion.exe (TODO) allows you to run this in a console.
+It can take additional input parameters to control which confguration-file to use, which repo to connect to and additional variables that you want to pass to the generated output strings.
+Run with help as option to see the usage.

+Since the console project is created using .Net Core it can run on Linux, Mac and Windows [full specification](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md).

 ## Library

-The project core library, GitSemVer is implemented to target .NetStandard 2.0.
+The project core library, IntelliSearch.FlexVersion targets .NetStandard 2.0.
 This library can be used as a dll in your .Net project.
 This means that it can be used by a any .Net implementation that supports .Net Standard 2.0.
 At the time of writing this:

 * .Net Core 2.0+
 * .Net Framework 4.6.1+